fokamdk99/EmpikPalindrome/README.md

     }
 }
 ```

-This Jenkinsfile builds, runs tests and finally launches your Springboot application.
-Check that application is running: go to the browser and paste the following link: ``` http://localhost:2223/welcome?word=AnnA ```.
-A page with text "AnnA is a palindrome." should appear.

-## Stage 4
-Create a Jenkins Pipeline that builds your spring boot application when
-changes are pushed to Github.

 ## Stage 5
 Wrap your application in a Docker image, building it in Jenkins.
 Check that your container is running.